 Cloud-based acceleration, such as graphical and multimedia

-Battery life
+How to extend battery life through cloud

-Any other best practice in deploying and operating a mobile cloud service, including over architecture and environment etc.
+Any other best practice in deploying and operating a mobile cloud service, including overall architecture and environment etc.

 It should be noted that Best Practice document does not define any new standard, but how to best use current standards, e.g. those from OMA, W3C and IETF etc., and other de-facto solutions to meet market need of mobile cloud computing business.